BlackThreatt/Oversight/README.md

         $- docker-compose up -d

-==> This step might take somewhile :
+**This step might take somewhile :**

 4) Now we check the health of our elk stack , to do this we need to type the following command:

         $- docker ps

-==> We should see 3 running containers , one for Elasticsearch , one for Logstash and the last one for Kibana .
+**We should see 3 running containers , one for Elasticsearch , one for Logstash and the last one for Kibana .**

 5) Now we can open the Kibana dashbord , in order to do this , go to your internet browser and type the following address :